 To develop Android apps on a Windows PC you will need to install the Java SE Development Kit (JDK), NodeJS, NPM, the Android SDK (or Android Studio) and the Cordova CLI.

 a.
-From a command window, enter npm install -g cordova.
+From a command window, enter the following:

 b.
-To verify proper installation, from the command window enter cordova -v, the installed Cordova version will be displayed.
+To verify proper installation, from the command window enter:

 Install Android Studio

-- After installing Android Studio, you must install the packages for whatever API level you wish to target.
+b.
+After installing Android Studio, you must install the packages for the the API you wish to target.
 Locate the SDK Manager icon in the upper right-hand corner of Android Studio.

 Set the Environment Variables